illacloud/illa-design/packages/tree/README.md

 # Tree

-Tree is used to show the  hierarchy of content with more levels
+Tree is used to show the  hierarchy of content with more levels.

 ## Installation